 National Panhellenic Conference (NPC) sororities recruit new members through a formal recruitment process each August, and through an informal recruitment each spring.
-Each of the 13 chapters participates in formal recruitment, and registration for potential new members will open in May.
+Each of the 13 chapters participates in formal recruitment.

 Women participating in sorority recruitment will be able to move into their residence halls two days early at no additional cost.
 Move in for potential sorority women begins at 9 AM on Thursday, August 14th.

 Interfraternity Council fraternities recruit new members into their organization through the Recruitment Week process.
 In a week at the beginning of each semester, potential new members will begin by attending a required orientation to learn about the Council and the regulations of recruitment, as well as gaining the opportunity to hear and meet representatives from each chapter.
 The week will consist of the orientation session, a cookout, house tours, open houses, formal and informal invitation nights, and will conclude with Bid Day.

 Recruitment Week will be from Monday, August 18th to Saturday, August 23rd, 2014.

 Tuesday, August 19th - House tours and Open House

 Wednesday, August 20th - House tours and Open House

 Friday, August 22nd - Formal Invitations

 Saturday, August 23rd - Bid Day